Using the reading room

 Guidelines for Using the Collections: General information about use of the reading room.

-Handling Vault Material: Ensuring that you handle our rare materials properly will help us ensure that they are available for readers in the future.
+Handling Vault Material: Ensuring that you handle our vault materials safely will help us ensure that they are available for readers in the future.

 Photography Guidelines: Cameras are allowed (and even encouraged!), but make sure you know the dos and don'ts of taking pictures of our collection materials.